BedrockStreaming/tech.bedrockstreaming.com/_posts/2022-04-09-how-we-simplify-our-lft-broadcast.md

 ![Auditorium room](/images/posts/lft-streamyard/amphi-bedrock.png)

-What has changed since we switched to Streamyard in our setup is mainly related to the way we capture the image and sound of what is displayed on the screen.
+What has changed since we switched to Streamyard is mainly related to the way we capture the image and sound of what is displayed on the screen.
-Previously we were using an Elgato capture block, to intercept the HDMI cable from the speaker broadcast.
+Previously, we were using an Elgato HD60S+ device, to capture the HDMI output from the speaker broadcast.
 However, we had to try several times to get it to work each time we switched speakers.
 Not fun at all.

-Now with Streamyard, at every speaker change, we just need to:
+Now, with Streamyard, every time we switch speaker, we just need to:
 - share the link of the "Streamyard broadcast"
-- The speaker joins the stream by switching off his microphone and webcam
+- The speaker joins the stream (and switches off her microphone and webcam)
 - Connect the HDMI cable of the speaker's computer
-- The speaker shares his browser tab or his streamed screen on the room's screens
+- The speaker displays her screen via the room's projectors
 - The control room puts the RF microphone on the speaker(s)

 For a remote speaker, it's even easier.